skalarproduktraum/phd-thesis/chapters/sciview.md

 Subsequently, we were able to increase the number of agents, pushing the limits of scenery.
 The highest number of agents we could achieve was 2.500.000, although the framerate drops significantly to about 2-5 fps, as the GPU becomes overwhelmed with vertex and geometry processing.

+## Simulation and visualisation of neural growth

 ## Conclusions and Future Work

+In the future, we want to integrate sciview even tighter with the existing ImageJ ecosystem, for example by making image processing commands available in a context-based menu that can also be used in VR/AR, such that image processing tasks can be executed without having to put down the headset.

+In order to make sciview more interoperable with other ecosystems, we will provide wrapper libraries.
+Such a library has already been developed to use sciview from Python, enabling use of, e.g., SciPy, Numpy, TensorFlow, or PyTorch[^PythonFrameworkNote].

+[^PythonFrameworkNote]: SciPy and Numpy (see [scipy.org](https://scipy.org)) are Python frameworks for scientific computing, while TensorFlow ([tensorflow.org](https://tensorflow.org)) and PyTorch ([pytorch.org](https://pytorch.org)) are widely-used frameworks for GPU-accelerated deep learning and neural network prototyping.

+While the current GUI of sciview is based on Swing, we would like to provide support for JavaFX in the future as well.
+If Fiji/ImageJ2 also move to JavaFX, this would provide a very powerful combination, as it opens up the possibility to also run on touch-based devices, such as smartphones and tablets.